Asymmetric Encryption or Digital Signature: Which One Do You Need?

 2. Key Storage: Private keys are sensitive due to their capability of allowing unauthorized users to access secure systems and thus, they are usually stored in HSM and encrypted storage.

-3. Key Distribution: The public keys need to have secure ways to disseminate them and ensure that the keys are not substituted or one is substituted with another in a man-in-the-middle attack.
+3. Key Distribution: The public keys need secure ways to disseminate them and ensure that the keys are not substituted or one is substituted with another in a man-in-the-middle attack.

-5. Key Revocation: Contingency plans should be present and follow certain rules that will dictate how the keys will be recalled and replaced in the shortest time possible in a bid to reduce the effects of key compromise.
+5. Key Revocation: Contingency plans should be present and follow certain rules that will dictate how the keys will be recalled and replaced in the shortest time possible to reduce the effects of key compromise.

 Combining Asymmetric Encryption and Digital Signatures for Enhanced Security

-It is very common to use both asymmetric encryption and digital signatures when addressing real-world scenarios to add layers of protection.
+It is widespread to use both asymmetric encryption and digital signatures when addressing real-world scenarios to add layers of protection.

-This makes it possible to ensure that both the privacy and the accuracy of the data that is transmitted through the channel are well protected because the technique employs a combination of secure methods.
+This makes it possible to ensure that the privacy and accuracy of the data transmitted through the channel are well protected because the technique employs a combination of secure methods.

 Here’s how the two technologies can be used together: